Man, woman, and child sit on a plane and look at a magazine together.

 Choosing the best credit card for your airline travel starts with understanding your options.
 Airline credit cards and general travel rewards credit cards offer different benefits worth comparing.

-Airline credit cards are typically co-branded in partnership with a credit card issuer and a specific airline.
-This type of card lets you earn extra airline miles when you use your airline card on eligible purchases with that brand.
+Airline credit cards.
+A credit card tied to a specific airline is usually co-branded (a partnership) with a credit card issuer.
+This type of card lets you earn extra airline miles when you use your card on eligible purchases with that brand.
 They may also offer brand-specific perks like free checked luggage and priority boarding.
-Co-branded airline cards could give you the best value if you book a lot of flights with the same airline, making them a good option for brand loyalists.
+Co-branded airline cards might give you the best value if you book a lot of flights with the same airline, which is a good option for brand loyalists.

 Compare rules for earning and redeeming rewards

-Both co-branded airline cards and non-branded travel rewards cards have rules and restrictions that may apply to how you can earn and redeem rewards.
-That means how you use your travel rewards credit card impacts which card is right for your airline purchases, whether booking a few or several flights a year.
-Comparing each card’s rewards program with your travel and spending habits can help you choose the best travel credit card for your preferences.
+Both co-branded and non-branded cards have rules for how you can earn and redeem rewards.
+How you plan to use your rewards credit card will impact which card is right for you.
+Will you book one or several flights a year?
+Compare each rewards program with your travel and spending habits to help you choose the best travel credit card for your preferences.

-A co-branded airline credit card lets you earn airline miles on everyday purchases but usually a higher rewards rate for purchases made with the card’s airline.
-However, co-branded airline cards typically only let you redeem your rewards with that specific airline.
-If you regularly purchase tickets with the same airline, redeeming your rewards for discounted or free flights may be right for you.
+A co-branded airline credit card lets you earn airline miles on everyday purchases.
+But you might get a higher rewards rate for purchases made with the card’s airline.
+If you regularly purchase tickets with the same airline as the card, redeeming your rewards for discounted or free flights may be right for you.

-With a general travel rewards card, you may earn a higher percentage of rewards on everyday purchases than with an airline card, and you may enjoy more redemption options.
-For example, instead of limiting your redemptions to free flights or other airline-specific options, you may be able to redeem rewards for things like gift cards, retail purchases, and statement credits.
+With a general travel rewards card, you may earn a higher percentage of rewards on everyday purchases and there might be more ways to spend them.
+You may be able to redeem rewards for things like gift cards, retail purchases, and statement credits.

 If you don’t book many flights with the same airline, you may get more value for your rewards by using a non-branded travel credit card for your airline travel expenses.